-Next year will see a continued rapid expansion of the numbers trained and geographical areas of influence of LEAD Ranger through the mobile training team (Hyena's) and the Academy South team.
-It will also start producing the first results from LEAD Analyst, training analysts within organisations and improving leadership decision making abilities for their ranger teams.
+Next year will see a continuation of the high numbers trained and expanding geographical areas of influence of LEAD Ranger through the mobile training team (Hyena's) and the Academy South team.

+We will also start to see the first results from LEAD Analyst, training analysts within organisations and improving leadership decision making abilities for their ranger teams.